VTubing-on-Linux/linux-vtubing-guide/src/en/docs/prerequisites.md

 # Prerequisites:

-Decide what style of VTuber you want to be.
+You need to decide what style of VTuber you want to be.
 The common options are 3D, 2D, or PNG.

 ::: info 3D
 For 3D, the standard is to have a 3D model in the VRM format, though there are other formats specific to certain software such as VSFavatar for VSeeFace.
 3D has many advantages for editing and posing but may struggle to achieve some desired art styles.
 :::

 :::: info 2D